-Change Reference: I.A
+Change Reference: I.A.

-Explanation of Change Description State Cost Local Cost Α. Program Continuation 1 House Bill 90 Enhancement Teachers' Local Supplement House Bill 90 provides additional positions to schools to address the phase in of class size requirements over four years.
+Explanation of Change Description State Cost Local Cost A. Redirection of Funds Textbooks and Digital Resources As part of the 2018-19 biennium budget, the state provided additional funding for textbooks and digital tools.
+This adjustment is necessary due to the additional funds being non-recurring.
+Supplies & Materials (\$1,131,301) Total Reductions and Redirections (\$1,131,301) II.
+Sustaining Operations Change Reference: II.A.
+A. Program Continuation 1.
+House Bill 90 Enhancement Teachers House Bill 90 provides additional positions to schools to address the phase in of class size requirements over four years.
 Specifically, the bill creates an allotment for program enhancement teachers (i.e. art disciplines including dance, music, theater and the visual arts, as well as physical education, health programs, and world languages).
 This legislation phases in funding for the newly created enhancement teacher allotment and started in the 2018-19 school year.
-CMS is estimated to receive approximately 90 positions in 2019-20, therefore, funding is requested to provide the local salary supplement for 90 teacher positions.
-Salaries & Benefits \$5.770.706 \$876.020 2 School Resource Officer Contract/Off-duty Officer Increases CMS contracts with The City of Charlotte and surrounding towns to provide School Resource Officers at middle and high schools and to provide off-duty police officers to direct traffic around schools in high volume areas.
+CMS is estimated to receive approximately 90 positions in 2019-20, therefore, funding is included to provide the local salary supplement for 90 teacher positions.
+Salaries & Benefits \$5,770,706 \$876,020 2.
+Sabad Baseyras Officer Centrast/Off duty Officer Increases School Resource Officer Contract/Off-duty Officer Increases CMS contracts with the city of Charlotte and surrounding towns to provide School Resource Officers at middle and high schools and to provide off-duty police officers to direct traffic around schools in high volume areas.
 Due to the increases in the hourly rates for officers and other cost increases, our contract rates are increasing accordingly.
-Therefore, funding is requested to cover the projected rate increases.
-Purchased Services \$384.875 3 Special Populations Transportation Costs Transportation costs for the Bright Beginnings Pre-K program have increased due increased fuel prices and an increase in ridership.
+Therefore, funding is included to cover the projected rate increases.
+Purchased Services \$384,875 3.
+Special Populations Transportation Costs Purchased Services \$636,128 Transportation costs for the Bright Beginnings Pre-K program have increased due to increased fuel prices and an increase in ridership.
 In addition, contracted transportation is provided to homeless students as mandated by the McKinney-Vento Homeless Assistance Act.
 Due to an increase in the number of identified homeless students and rising fuel cost, our contracted transportation cost have increased as well.
-Funding is requested to cover the cost for both of these increases.
-Purchased Services \$1,078,090 4 Enterprise Resource Planning (ERP) Systems Modernization Recognizing our dated technology is rapidly becoming unsustainable, the State Board of Education has commenced a multiyear project to modernize core systems (finance, payroll, human resources, capital planning) used by DPI and local school administrative units.
-Purchased Services \$3,000,000 The modernization program will improve process and data integration (e.g. state/local licensure) while increasing operational efficiency, data management, and compliance monitoring.
-The integrated platform will provide common state and local reporting with advanced analytics to enable more informed decisions and actionable insights.
-The contemporary technology (Software-as-a-Service - Cloud) will constantly evolve with new capabilities and enhancements delivered annually to improve process automation, reduce errors and deliver a better employee experience allowing CMS to reinvest efficiency gains into our core mission.
-Funding is requested for ERP selection, licensing and implementation support
+Funding is included to cover the cost for both of these increases øusu, 120

-II.
-Investing In Our Employees Change Reference: II.A
+Change Reference: II.A.
+(Continuation)